Suicidology 2024 – 2025

 I would also recommend getting involved with The Baton of Hope, if you have the opportunity, I was fortunate enough to be a part of this last year.

-The government have a five-year strategy plan where they invest into certain areas and deliver suicide prevention initiatives.
+The government have a five-year strategy plan where they invest into different areas and deliver suicide prevention initiatives.

 https://www.gov.uk/government/publications/suicide-prevention-strategy-for-england-2023-to-2028/suicide-prevention-strategy-action-plan